dzackgarza/Notes/Obsidian/zettelkasten/Kan complex.md

-Fibrant objects in simplicial sets.
+- [simplicial sets](simplicial%20set.md) in which every horn (not just inner) admits a filler.
-Kan complexes, i.e. simplicial sets in which every horn, not just the inner ones, admits a filler.
+- Fibrant objects in simplicial sets.